 Students must enroll in the equivalent of 12-18 Chapman credits.

 Grades will transfer according to the following scale:

 |Grade at AAU||Grade at Chapman|

 |B- (80 - 82%)||B-|

 |C+ (77 - 79%)||C+|

 |C (73 - 76%)||C|

 |F (0 - 59%)||F|

 All courses must be graded.
-Classes taken as ‘Pass/Fail’ will not be accepted, with the exception of internships and courses that are only offered 'Pass/Fail'.
+Classes taken as ‘Pass/Fail’ will not be accepted, with the exception of internships.
 Internships must be approved by the Center for Global Education.